mathspp/mathspp/pages/02.blog/00.tags/floats/blog.md

 title: "Floats blog articles"
 ---

-# “FLOATS” tag

-## Articles about the quirks of, and the theory behind, floats
+# The quirks of, and the theory behind, floats

 <table class="stats-table">